History of All Souls Catholic Cemetery

 The indenture for the purchase of the property on which All Souls Catholic Cemetery stands was signed by the Right Reverend John Moore, D.D., Catholic Bishop of St. Augustine and a representative of the Florida Land and Colonization Company Limited, on December 21, 1889.
 The 4 1/2 acres of land purchased for the Roman Catholic Cemetery and the parcel purchased in 1883 by the Sanford Cemetery Company, encompass lands that were part of Henry Sanford’s original property which he named “Belair.”
 This is born out in the location of the cemetery as inscribed on the plat for the property dated May 31, 1890.

 The “Plat of Roman Catholic Cemetery, Belair, Fla., attached to All Souls R. C. Church, Sanford, Fla.
 May 31, 1890” was filed in the office of the Clerk of the Circuit Court of Orange County on July 9, 1890 (Sanford was part of Orange County until Seminole County was formed on April 25, 1913).
 The same plat was certified by the new Seminole County Clerk of Court on February 13, 1914 (copy under Attachments below).

-A letter from Father John A. Hennessy, Pastor of All Souls, dated February 29, 1924 and a receipt from 1921 indicate the cemetery was once referred to as St. Callistus’ Catholic Cemetery, however, this name does not appear in local history books or directories or in the files at the Diocesan Offices in St. Augustine or Orlando.
+A letter from Father John A. Hennessy, Pastor of All Souls, dated February 29, 1924, entries in the church’s death records, and receipts from 1921 indicate the cemetery was once referred to as St. Callistus Catholic Cemetery.
+This name does not appear in local history books, city directories or in the files at the Diocesan Offices in St. Augustine or in Orlando, so it is unclear how it got that name.